 Although it may feel like you’re leaking gallons of blood, on average, women lose only three to four tablespoons of blood each period.
 If you’ve always had a very heavy period, there may not be a reason to panic quite yet, although it’s good to make sure your doctor is aware of your heavy flow, so they can monitor your iron levels, Dr. Reed says.

 Some women are lucky enough to have a light flow the whole time, while others are heavy the first day of their cycle and then again day three or four.
-That said, Dr. Reed says if you find you are soaking through feminine hygiene products every hour and it’s lasting more than seven days, it could be a sign of something else, such as polyps, fibroids or a thyroid problem.
+That said, Dr. Reed says if you find you are soaking through your pad or tampon every hour and it’s lasting more than seven days, it could be a sign of something else, such as polyps, fibroids or a thyroid problem.
 If this is becoming a new normal for you, it would be good to check in with your OBGYN.

 Cramps are a normal part of premenstrual syndrome (PMS).
 While normal cramps should only cause mild pain, some women experience severe cramping at the beginning of their cycle causing them to miss school or work.
 If the normal interventions of heating pads, warm baths and ibuprofen doesn’t seem to help, Dr. Reed suggests discussing this with your OBGYN.

 “If you are experiencing pain while going to the bathroom or during intercourse and it’s affecting daily function, you should see your doctor.
 Treating the cause is the key to reducing pain and can rule out other health conditions like endometriosis and adenomyosis,” Dr. Reed says.

 4. What does it mean if I get my period twice in a month?